TheMobyCollective/spyro-1/readme.md

 The overlays will be output to `/build/wad`, the naming convention matches the Spyro 1 template of [wadtool](https://github.com/altro50/wadtool).

-Because this project only concerns the game's code, you will need a copy of the game for it's assets.
-Besides, why would you be interested in decompiling a game you don't even have a copy of??
+This project only concerns the game's code, not the data files.

-A tool such as [wadtool](https://github.com/altro50/wadtool) is needed to rebuild the WAD.WAD file.
+A tool such as [wadtool](https://github.com/altro50/wadtool) is needed to rebuild the WAD.WAD file, you can use it for extracting and rebuilding.
 For creating the CD image, I would recommend [mkpsxiso](https://github.com/Lameguy64/mkpsxiso) because it's modern and capable of recreating the image perfectly.
+You can use [dumpsxiso](https://github.com/Lameguy64/mkpsxiso) to extract the contents of the original image.

 ## Acknowledgements